PerformanceEstimation/Performance-Estimation-Toolbox/README.md

 ```Matlab
 Install_PESTO
 ```
-in the Matlab prompt (which only adds the required folders to your Matlab paths).
+in the Matlab prompt (which only adds the required folders to your Matlab path).
 You can now execute the demo files for a step by step introduction to the toolbox.